 Indeed in 2005, Clark established a new $30 million A. James Clark Scholarship Endowment to provide financial support for Clark School undergraduate engineering students based on merit, need, and diversity.
 His gift strengthened the university’s ability to attract the most talented students nationally and helped address the nation's shortage of highly trained engineers.

 “Jim gave his time to get to know each and every one of his Clark scholarship students,” said Clark School Dean and Farvardin Professor Darryll Pines.
 “He was very proud of these students and he let them know that he expected them to be great leaders of our nation.”

-Inspired by his strong interest in biosciences, Clark made a generous gift of $15 million in 2012 to support the design and construction of A. James Clark Hall, which will be the 27th structure built by Clark Construction on the UMD campus.
-Scheduled to open in 2017, A. James Clark Hall will service as a hub for human health innovation in the state of Maryland, the federal region, and beyond.
+Inspired by his strong interest in biosciences, Clark made a gift in 2012 to support the design and construction of A. James Clark Hall, which will be the 27th structure built by Clark Construction on the UMD campus.
+Scheduled to open in 2017, A. James Clark Hall will serve as a hub for human health innovation in the state of Maryland, the federal region, and beyond.